 Do you have a question that we haven’t answered?
 Contact us here, and we’ll do our best to find you an answer.

 To view a state’s concealed carry permit information click on the state.
-The state’s color represents whether a state is Shall Issue, May Issue, Constitutional Carry, or Right Denied (We explain each state’s status below).
+The state’s color represents whether a state is Shall Issue, May Issue, Constitutional Carry, or Right Denied.

 Shall Issue to Residents Only: